MockbaTheBorg/RunCPM/readme.md

 ## Limitations

 The objective of RunCPM is *not* to emulate a Z80 CP/M computer perfectly, but to allow CP/M to be emulated as close as possible while keeping the files on the native (host) filesystem.
-This will obviusly prevent the accurate physical emulation of disk drives, so applications like MOVCPM and STAT will not be completely useful.
+This will obviusly prevent the accurate physical emulation of disk drives, so applications like MOVCPM and STAT will not be completely useful.<br>
 They are provided on Disk A.ZIP just to keep compatibility with DR's file distribution.

 Other CP/M flavors like CP/M 3 or CP/M Plus are not supported, as the emulated BDOS is specific for CP/M 2.2.